Table of contents

 - Port numbers

-The only drawback of using this type of firewall is that it allows all web traffic, so it doesn’t protect against web-based attacks.
+The only drawback of packet-layer firewalls is that they allow all web traffic, so they don’t protect against web-based attacks.

 We know it can be virtually impossible to avoid using public Wi-Fi in some cases.
-However, always remember to use open networks safely to avoid compromising your computer and personal data.
+However, always use open networks safely to avoid compromising your computer and personal data.

 Circuit-level gateway